Sneak peek: Mom shaming is unfortunately not uncommon in today’s world. A mindset shift we can all take to stop mom shaming and help support all moms.

 It might be the food they feed their kids, how long they breastfeed, or even the choice to cut (or not) their toddler’s newly grown-out hair.
-While many of the moms just sloughed off these comments with a sense of humor, many felt judged or even disrespected by this intrusion.
+While many of the moms just dismissed these comments with a sense of humor, many felt judged or even disrespected by this intrusion.

 I am fortunate that the most judgment I’ve ever really faced is a few sideways glances at my misbehaving kids at Target or maybe a glare at a restaurant.